tsukajiyusuke/Hybrid-HRNet/README.md

 </div>

+## News

+We've involved **SyncBatchNorm** and *Multi-scale training* in HRNetV2 now!
+After training with multiple scales and SyncBN, the detection models obtain better performance.
+Code and models have been updated already!

 ## Performance
 ### ImageNet pretrained models
 HRNetV2 ImageNet pretrained models are now available!
 Codes and pretrained models are in [HRNets for Image Classification](https://github.com/HRNet/HRNet-Image-Classification)